-Pancreas and Learn about Diabetes
+Pancreas Anatomy and Diabetes

 Diabetes is the lack of insulin.
 Insulin is the key that opens the door to let glucose into the cell.
 All cells live on glucose, without insulin the cells starve for lack of glucose.
 There is still glucose absorbed into the bloodstream but it cannot get into the cells without insulin.
 Therefore, glucose will buildup in the blood causing high blood sugar and subsequent diuresis (urinating a lot).
 This urination causes thirst – so the animal is usually producing lots of urine and is drinking lots of water.
 The cells in the body are hungry so they tell the animal to eat, eat, and eat.
 Many clients do not think anything is wrong until late in the disease.
 Pets may be fat or skinny with diabetes.
 When the starvation of the cells becomes severe, they use excessive fats for glucose production, this results in the buildup of Ketone in the blood.
 This byproduct of fat metabolism is toxic and can cause coma and death.
 Ketosis causes a sweet smell to the breath and urine.
 Diabetes is diagnosed by high sugar in the urine as well as blood stream.
 Diabetes is treated with daily insulin injections.